moaz-shamim/Complete_Backend/04Profesional_Backend_Setup/QuickStart.md

 2. Understanding this concept is crucial because it forms the foundation for learning about middleware.

-3. When a client hits a specific URL, like `/moaz`, your server is instructed to send a response using `app.send()`.
+3. When a client hits a specific URL, like `/moaz`, your server is instructed to send a response using `res.send()`.

 4. However, it's not as straightforward as just sending a response.
 There is some processing involved.
 You don't want everyone who visits your URL to get a response.
 Therefore, checks are implemented.